ractivejs/ractivejs.github.io/docs/api/component-files.md

 Remember the good old days?
 When all CSS went in `<style>` elements in `<head>`?
 When all JS went in `<script>` elements just before `</body>`?
 When all HTML was written in Mustache inside inert `<script>` elements?
 When it felt good when everything just worked after a page refresh?
 Ractive remembers, and it's bringing those good times back with component files.

-Ractive component files are simply a self-contained HTML files that define a component and contains all the markup, data, styles and logic it needs.
+Ractive component files are simply self-contained HTML files that define a component and contains all the markup, data, styles and logic it needs.
 It's also designed with dependency management in mind, allowing it to declare library and component dependencies.
 Best of all, component files are written in the same way regardless of the development process involved, build step or none.

 ## Example component file